opensafely-core/ehrql/docs/includes/generated_docs/language__series.md

   <a class="headerlink" href="#IntPatientSeries.as_float" title="Permanent link">🔗</a>
 </div>
 <div markdown="block" class="indent">
-Return each value in this series as a float e.g 10 becomes 10.0
+Return each value in this series as a float (e.g. 10 becomes 10.0).
 </div>

 </div>